ianrenton/successwhale-api/README.md

 Homepage: https://github.com/ianrenton/successwhale-api

-This package provides API functions for the "SuccessWhale" social network client (currently supporting Twitter, Facebook and LinkedIn).
+This package provides API functions for the "SuccessWhale" social network client (currently supporting Twitter and Facebook).

 This code is under heavy development.
 It will form the core of the SuccessWhale version 3 web interface, the Android client [OnoSendai](https://github.com/haku/onosendai), and hopefully a number of other apps as well.